pushkarlaulkar/devops-challenge/README.md

     3. An ECS cluster, task definition & a service which deploys a task into a private subnet.
 A security group associated with the ECS task which only allows port 80 within VPC.
     4. An ALB deployed in the public subnets, a target group of type IP which corresponds to the task.
 A security group associated with the ALB to allow port 80 on all IP's.

+  Before terraform infrastructure can be created, AWS API credentials are needed.
+Run `aws configure` and provide the access key & secret access key.

+  It is recommended to create an api key with full admin privileges.

   Instructions to deploy the infrastructure

     1. cd terraform